Machu Picchu Trekking – What A Challenge!

 If the Inca Trail to Machu Picchu is on your bucket list you will need to plan in advance for this trek.
 The Peruvian Government has strict regulations on how many people can be on the path at any one time.
 There are many Machu Picchu Tours available and you need to know as much information as possible before you book.

-Current regulations state that at any one time only 500 persons per day for the 4-day trek are allowed and that number includes guides and crew.
-Each company can only have 42 in each group which is made up of 16 visitors, 2 tourist guides and assistance crew (cooks and porters).
+Current regulations state that at any one time, only 500 persons per day for the 4-day trek are allowed and that number includes guides and crew.
+Each company can only have 42 in each group which is made up of 16 visitors, 2 tourist guides and an assistance crew (cooks and porters).
+NB (Only 400 are allowed to trek Huayna Picchu).

 You will also need a certain level of fitness to complete the Machu Picchu hike.
 Altitude sickness is a factor that everyone should consider.
 In our article, we share with you all that we experienced, the highs and the lows and the meltdowns.